 Before panicking too much, it’s important to know what a credit report is, how to check a credit score and how it affects you.
 Pull up a cushion, my purple Padawan and I’ll unleash my wisdom.

-When you apply for credit of any kind, the lender will use your credit report to decide whether or not your application will be successful.
+When you apply for credit of any kind, the will use your credit report to decide whether or not your application will be successful.
 A poor credit report makes it a lot harder to find a deal with good karma.
 They often reserve the best deals for a certain percentage of customers who fall within a good credit score range.

 There are lots of companies out there that provide credit report checking services to ensure that everything is being reported accurately; many of which offer free credit scores and free credit reports.
 These services can also help you improve you score, spot mistakes and help you on your way to finding the best deals.
 And it’s here I can step up to help – pop over to my Credit Reports section and allow me to assist.

 use a variety of different tools to determine your credit score and whether or not they are willing to lend to you.
 Credit scoring is based on criteria such as: the information you provide on the application form, previous accounts you’ve had with them and your credit report (held by , or ).

 It’s not quite as straightforward as it seems though, because lenders can be fickle beasts – different lenders use different criteria to determine your score.
 You could be accepted by one lender, but rejected by another.

 A bad credit report can mean you’re given poorer rates by lenders, given a smaller credit limit or just rejected altogether.
 Lenders are also not obliged to give you the best rates that you see advertised or on comparison sites – they only need to offer these to over half (51 per cent) of people, so you could miss out.
 If they do offer you a higher interest rate, make sure to check it carefully and know exactly what you’re getting into.